wcypierre/gilded-rose-exam/README.md

 4. Create a local branch from your fork.
 5. Run `bundle install` This will install all dependencies for our test runner, rspec.
 6. Run `bundle exec rspec` or `rake` This will run all unit tests, Please ensure all tests are green.
-7. When you are done, Please open a pull request from your local branch to my main branch.
+7. When you are done, Please open a pull request from your local branch to your main forked branch.

 If you have any question or clarification about the code.
 Please create an issue on the main repo and tag me @renlesterdg